Intel debuts new smartphone chip as mobile market consolidates

 Intel dominates the PC industry but shipments have been falling due to the growing popularity of smarpthones and tablets - markets the chipmaker underestimated.

-The company has been rushing to catch up with Qualcomm, Apple and Samsung, which design chips with technology licensed from ARM Holdings ARM.L.
+The company has been rushing to catch up with Qualcomm, Apple and Samsung, which design chips with technology licensed from ARM Holdings.

 The Santa Clara, California chipmaker has made progress improving the power-efficiency and computing power of its mobile processors.